doitintl/gceinstances/README.md

 Inspired by ec2instances.info, this is a summary page for Google Compute Engine instances

 # Implementation
-The grid can be presented by AngularJS using either ng-table.com, ui-grid.info or smartTable (lorenzofox3.github.io) components.
+The grid can be presented by AngularJS using either one of these:
+ - ng-table.com
+ - ui-grid.info
+ - Angular SmartTable

 The client code will read (using $http) the scraper/instances.json file and present as it a grid to the end-user